Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 - NEF analyzes the brain using populations of neurons rather than single neurons.
 ![Figure 2.6](figure2-6.png)
 - NEF suggests that we should use codes to understand representations in neural systems.
-- Codes: complimentary encoding and decoding procedures between two alphabets.
+- *Codes*: complimentary encoding and decoding procedures between two alphabets.
 - E.g. Morse codes maps the English alphabet to a set of dashes and dots.
 - The encoding procedure in neural systems is done using spikes.
-- Spike raster: a neuron’s firing pattern.
+- *Spike raster*: a neuron’s firing pattern.
 ![Figure 2.7](figure2-7.png)
 - Two aspects of decoding a neural response
-    - Population decoding: weighting each neuron by how useful it is for carrying information about the stimulus.
+    - *Population decoding*: weighting each neuron by how useful it is for carrying information about the stimulus.
-    - Temporal decoding: neurons respond in time to a changing stimulus.
+    - *Temporal decoding*: neurons respond in time to a changing stimulus.
 ![Figure 2.8](figure2-8.png)
 - Inputs typically change over time so decoding must also decode over time.
 - Adding more neurons improves both decoding mechanisms in two ways